 Take the derivative of the velocity equation with respect to time.
 This derivative is the equation for acceleration.
-For example, if the equation for velocity were v=3sin(t), where t is time, the equation for acceleration would be a=3cos(t).
+For example, if the equation for velocity is v=3sin(t), where t is time, the equation for acceleration is a=3cos(t).

 Set the acceleration equation equal to zero and solve for time.
-More than one solution may exist; that's OK.
-Remember acceleration is the slope of the velocity equation; the derivative is just the slope of the original line.
+More than one solution may exist, which is fine.
+Remember acceleration is the slope of the velocity equation and the derivative is just the slope of the original line.
 When the slope is equal to zero, the line is horizontal.
-This occurs at an extremum: a maximum or a minimum.
-In the example, a=3cos(t)=0 when t=pi/2 and t=(3pi)/2.
+This occurs at an extremum, i.e., a maximum or a minimum.
+In the example, a=3cos(t)=0 when t=pi ÷ 2 and t=(3pi) ÷ 2.

 Test each solution to determine whether it is a maximum or a minimum.
-Choose a point just to the left of the extremum and just to the right.
+Choose a point just to the left of the extremum and another point just to the right.
 If acceleration is negative to the left and positive to the right, the point is a minimum velocity.
 If acceleration is positive to the left and negative to the right, the point is a maximum velocity.
-In the example, a=3cos(t) is positive just before t=pi/2 and negative just after, so it is a maximum; however, (3pi)/2 is a minimum because a=3cos(t) is negative just before (3pi)/2 and positive just after.
+In the example, a=3cos(t) is positive just before t=pi ÷ 2 and negative just after, so it is a maximum; however, (3pi) ÷ 2 is a minimum because a=3cos(t) is negative just before (3pi) ÷ 2 and positive just after.

 If you find more than one maximum, simply plug in times to the original velocity equation to compare the velocities at those extrema.
 Whichever velocity is larger is the absolute maximum.

 Using a Calculator

 Press the "Y=" button and enter the velocity equation.

 Graph the function.
 Look at the graph to estimate where the maximum is.